aman-gupta9793/HospitalManagementSystem/README.md

 # 🏥 Hospital Management System

 A simple console-based **Hospital Management System** built using **Java** and **MySQL**.
-This application allows you to manage patient and doctor data, and book appointments.
+This application allows you to manage patient and doctor data and book appointments.
 It demonstrates the use of JDBC for database operations and follows a modular code structure for better maintainability.

 ---